HuxburyQuinn/linkedin-skill-assessments-quizzes/seo/search-engine-optimization-quiz.md

 - [ ] Create diverse and unnatural links
 - [ ] Distribute links in comment sections of websites

+#### Q1.
+Which choice is an example of a good backlink strategy?

+- [ ] Pasting your links in forums
+- [ ] Pasting your links on social media
+- [ ] Paying a website to feature your link
+- [x] Collaborating wit bloggers within you industry

 #### Q2.
 What is a key reason the URL `domain.com/apparel/jackets` is preferable to the URL `domain.com/p=141`?

 - [ ] It is longer